Lithill/New-Egg-Champion-Website/readme.md

 #### Client Goals

 * To be able to view the site on a range of device sizes.
-* To make it easy for potential fans to find out who the reiging champion is, and how to watch the next fight live.
+* To make it easy for potential fans to find out who the reigning champion is, and how to watch the next fight live.
 * To sell egg champion merchandise to fans.

 #### First Time Visitor Goals